The Stroke Of An Artist with Tracy Markley.

 Yeah, and it’s part of the learning process, but it’s also challenging, especially when you just want to get good.
 Get through a good read or, you know, a good book.

 Frustrating.
 And then you’re in you’re also I know, in people’s heads when that stuff’s going on, like, is this ever going to come back?
 And you know, it’s not like you’re being negative, but is it you do think was this how it’s always going to be?
-Is it gonna come back even though people may call that negative thinking, but it’s really not it’s kind of natural wonders to so I think that happens to I think we get into the negative thinking when it’s not negative thinking and it mixes people up in their own process of thoughts, natural to have.
+Is it gonna come back even though people may call that negative thinking, it’s really not it’s kind of natural wonder to so I think that happens to I think we get into the negative thinking when it’s not negative thinking and it mixes people up in their own process of thoughts, natural to have.

 And I think that limits people too, because they’re battling with not being negative, and they’re really being positive and the whole negative positive thing I think, messes with people’s heads.
 Because sometimes you’re gonna have a doubt because it is natural.
 You know, what, how long is this going to last?
 Well, I feel like that next year, I have another stroke.
 I mean, I think those things are normal to have and we’re in it is just another stress to put on you to judge thought you know what I mean?